influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/java.md

   }
 }
 ```

 ## Run the program to write and query data

 Build the project and then run the executable .jar file with this [JVM Flag](https://arrow.apache.org/docs/java/install.html).
 ```sh
   java --add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED -jar target/PROJECT_NAME.jar
 ```
+You should be able to also confirm the newly written data in your InfluxDB Cloud Serverless.